Feeling stressed, tired, or anxious about work is not unusual, but burnout can cause decreased physical and psychological health.

 - They’re almost three times more likely to leave their jobs.

+Such statistics only confirms how serious and prevalent this experience is.
 In this post, we will explore more about the phenomenon of burnout, what it is, and how it manifests.

 Before you continue, we thought you might like to download our three Stress & Burnout Prevention Exercises (PDF) for free.
 These science-based exercises will equip you and those you work with, with tools to manage stress better and find a healthier balance in your life.